AbhinavMir/ciphertxt/pages/introduction/macs-cca.md

 **Known-Plaintext Attack**
 In a known-plaintext attack, the attacker has access to both the plaintext and the corresponding ciphertext.
 The objective is to deduce the encryption key.
 An IV helps mitigate the impact of known-plaintext attacks by adding an extra layer of randomness to each encryption operation, making it more challenging for the attacker to identify relationships between plaintext and ciphertext.

+## Indistinguishability under Chosen Ciphertext Attack

+Unlike the other two attacks I discussed, this one's important for us in the now as we begin solving some problem sets.

+Chosen Ciphertext Attack is a type of cryptographic attack that aims to break an encryption scheme by gaining access to the decryption oracle.
+Unlike other attacks, such as chosen plaintext attacks or known plaintext attacks, where the attacker can only choose or observe plaintexts, in a CCA, the attacker can submit ciphertexts of their choice to the decryption oracle and receive the corresponding decrypted plaintexts.
+This access to the decryption oracle enables the attacker to gain deeper insight into the encryption process and find potential weaknesses.

+IND-CCA stands for "INDistinguishability under Chosen-Ciphertext Attack."
+It is a security property that cryptographic encryption schemes should possess to ensure the confidentiality of data in the presence of attackers.

+In an encryption scheme, an adversary may try to obtain information about the plaintext by submitting chosen ciphertexts to be decrypted by the encryption oracle.
+The adversary's goal is to distinguish the decryption of two different ciphertexts that encrypt the same plaintext or gain any other useful information about the plaintext.

+An encryption scheme is said to be IND-CCA secure if an attacker, even with access to an encryption oracle and a decryption oracle, cannot distinguish between two ciphertexts that encrypt the same plaintext or learn any information about the plaintext through chosen-ciphertext attacks.

+Formally, IND-CCA security can be defined as follows:

+$$
+\text{Adv(A) = Pr}[A(C) = m \,|\, C = E(k, m) \text{ for some random key k and random message m}] - \frac{1}{2},
+$$

+where C is a ciphertext obtained from A's queries, m is a message, and k is a randomly chosen encryption key.

+In simple terms, an IND-CCA secure encryption scheme ensures that an attacker cannot leverage chosen-ciphertext queries to reveal any information about the encrypted data or the encryption key.
+This property is crucial for secure communication and data protection in various cryptographic protocols and systems.

+## IND-CCA vs IND-CPA by analogy

+IND-CPA is like a safe that can withstand burglars who can try to open it by only observing its response to a series of chosen-plaintext attacks (i.e., they can choose plaintexts and see the encrypted results).
+The safe should remain secure even if an attacker can observe the encryption of several chosen plaintexts.

+IND-CCA is like a safe that not only resists burglars but also has a mechanism to resist attackers who can interact with the safe by presenting ciphertexts and receiving decrypted results (chosen-ciphertext attacks).
+The safe should remain secure even when facing adversaries that can adapt their attacks based on previously obtained decryption information.